-Standard Visitor Visa
+Applying for a Visitor Visa

-How long can you stay?
+How long can you/they stay?

 What you can and can't do

-- Live in the UK for long periods of time through frequent visits
+- live in the UK for long periods of time through frequent visits

 You must always show that:

-- You will leave the UK at the end of your visit
+- you’ll leave the UK at the end of your visit

-You have proof of any business or other activities you want to do in the UK, as allowed by the Visitor Rules
+- you have proof of any business or other activities you want to do in the UK, as allowed by the Visitor Rules

 Further comprehensive information about the Standard Visitor visa route can be found at: https://www.gov.uk/standard-visitor-visa.
 Immigration rules do change frequently so you should always check you have the most up to date information before you make any visa application.